GridTools/jace/ROADMAP.md

   But passing these benchmarks could give us some better hint of how to proceed in this matter.
   - [ ] Passing the [pyhpc-benchmark](https://github.com/dionhaefner/pyhpc-benchmarks)
   - [ ] Passing Felix' fluid project; possibility.
+  - [ ] Flash-Attention, there is a DaCe implementation.
 - [ ] Support of static arguments.
 - [ ] Stop relying on `jax.make_jaxpr()`.
   Look at the `jax._src.pjit.make_jit()` function for how to hijack the staging process.